 Regardless of the ceramic capacitor type selected, the effective capacitance varies with operating voltage and temperature.
-Generally expect the effective capacitance to decrease by as much as 50%.
+As a general rule, expect the effective capacitance to decrease by as much as 50%.
 The input and output capacitors recommended in the [Section 5.3](#) table account for an effective capacitance of approximately 50% of the nominal value.